nCine/nCine-site/cmake-options.md

 - `NCINE_DYNAMIC_LIBRARY`

   By enabling this option the engine will be compiled as a dynamic library.
 Otherwise it will be compiled as a static library.
-  The latter will allow the compilation of additional tests but needs more work from the developer.
+  The latter will allow the compilation of additional tests but needs more work from the user.

-  When the engine is compiled as a static library any project using it needs to add the `NCINE_STATIC` preprocessor definition and link to all the dynamic libraries on which the engine normally depends.
+  When the engine is compiled as a static library any project using it needs to link to all the dynamic libraries on which the engine normally depends.

 - `NCINE_BUILD_DOCUMENTATION`